swemasum/AI-PROJECT-Sports_Person_Classifier/README.md

 In this data science and machine learning project, we classify sports personalities.
 We restrict classification to only 5 people,

-Maria Sharapova
-Serena Williams
-Virat Kohli
-Roger Federer
-Lionel Messi
+Maria Sharapova, Serena Williams, Virat Kohli, Roger Federer, Lionel Messi

 Here is the folder structure,

-UI : This contains ui website code
+ 1. UI : This contains ui website code
-server: Python flask server
+ 2. server: Python flask server
-model: Contains python notebook for model building
+ 3. model: Contains python notebook for model building
-images_dataset: Dataset used for our model training Technologies used in this project,
+ 4. images_dataset: Dataset used for our model training

+Technologies used in this project,

 Python